-- An approved, credit-bearing service project (supplement to Fourth Credit Contract)
+- An approved, credit-bearing service project (can be fulfilled in two ways)

 - CSCH 3080 Senior Seminar (1.5 credits): Students in this class will meet regularly with a Castle Scholars faculty member to engage in program evaluation.
 Students will complete and share with the group the results of a research project and will also complete an Honors ePortfolio.

 - CSCH 3081 Teaching Assistantship in a First-Year Seminar or other approved course (1.5 credits): In addition to assisting a class under the mentorship of the instructor, students will meet regularly with each other and mentoring faculty for discussions of course material and approaches and will complete an Honors ePortfolio.

 In addition, Castle Scholars must: